How to Define Expedients for ASC 606 Compliance

 Consistency is non-negotiable when it comes to practical expedients.
 You can't pick and choose when to apply an expedient based on which outcome you prefer.
 Once you decide to use an expedient for a certain type of contract, you must apply it consistently to all similar contracts.
 For example, if you use the expedient for contracts that last a year or less, you must do so for every single qualifying contract.
 This consistency ensures that your financial statements are comparable from one period to the next, which is critical for trend analysis.
 Having seamless integrations between your systems is a great way to enforce this consistency automatically and avoid manual errors.

-Finding the Right Tools for ASC 606 Compliance
+Finding the Right Tech for ASC 606 Compliance

 Relying on spreadsheets to manage ASC 606 compliance is like trying to build a house with just a hammer—it’s possible, but it’s slow, prone to error, and won’t hold up as you grow.
 As your business scales and contracts become more complex, manual processes quickly become a liability.
 The right technology doesn't just make compliance easier; it transforms your finance department from a reactive cost center into a strategic partner for the entire business.
 Let's look at the key components of a strong tech stack for ASC 606.